adyork/workshop_bios_oceanographic_data_part2/_episodes/08_download-data_and_erddap.md

 ---
 {% include links.md %}

+Getting the niskin data after subsetting with erddap.

 # Exploring an ERDDAP data catalog

 In the chapter before we have seen that there are many ERDDAP servers to chose from.
 In this chapter we will dive a bit deeper in how to search for data in an ERDDAP catalog.